 Beyond Healing: Harnessing Transformational Processes to Accelerate the Journey into Flourishing.
 Dr. Kari Gleiser, Ph.D.
 May 31, 2019 Denver Colorado

-Join us at The Conflict Center, 4140 Tejon Street in Denver, Colorado for this wonderful learning opportunity with lecturer, writer and teaching Dr. Kari Gleiser.
+The Conflict Center, 4140 Tejon Street in Denver, Colorado with lecturer, writer and Senior Faculty of the AEDP Institute.
+Dr. Kari Gleiser.

 One of the most unique and revolutionary elements of AEDP’s emotional processing trajectory is the focus on the affective markers of the process of change itself.
 While other emotion-focused therapies may elucidate theories and guide interventions that facilitate the movement from distress and defensive states to the full processing of core adaptive emotions, in AEDP, this is only the first step.

-In this seminar, we will explore in depth the phenomenology and clinical unfolding of the process of transformation itself.
+In this seminar, we will explore in depth the phenomenology, spiritual experiences, and clinical unfolding of the process of transformation itself.

 After the turbulence of intense emotional experiencing, how do therapists guide patients to keep the momentum moving through the full process of transformation?

 How do we direct dyadic attention, use evocative language and disclose our own emotional experience to ignite and/or to fan the flames in the crucible of change?

 How do we recognize when there is a tiny flicker of transformation in the air, seize it and help it to fully emerge?

 We will explore these questions in the context of tracking the affective markers of transformational experience and core state (States 3 and 4) across two sessions of a patient with Complex PTSD and Dissociative Disorder NOS.
 We will witness how the swell of powerful emotional experiences such as awe, gratitude and tremulousness herald a new way of apprehending self, other and the world.